telerik/kendo-ui-core/docs/controls/data-management/grid/excel-export.md

 The `workbook` event argument exposes the generated Excel workbook configuration.

-For a better understanding about how Excel documents work, check the [introductory help topic on Excel]({% slug introduction_excelexport_kendoui %}#excel-document-creation).
+For a better understanding about how Excel documents work, refer to the [introductory article on Excel]({% slug introduction_excelexport_kendoui %}#excel-document-creation).

-For information on how to use the `background` option to set the background color of alternating rows while exporting the Grid to Excel, refer to [this example]({% slug howto_configure_color_alternating_rows_grid %}).
+For more information on how to use the `background` option to set the background color of alternating rows while exporting the Grid to Excel, refer to [this example]({% slug howto_configure_color_alternating_rows_grid %}).

 ### Right-to-Left Support

-The [`excelExport`](/api/javascript/ui/grid#events-excelExport) event allows reversing the cells and setting the text alignment in order to support right-to-left (RTL) languages, as demonstrated in the example below.
+The [`excelExport`](/api/javascript/ui/grid#events-excelExport) event allows reversing the cells and setting the text alignment to support right-to-left (RTL) languages.

 ###### Example